eProsima/Fast-DDS-docs/docs/fastddscli/cli/cli.rst

 Launches a server for :ref:`Server-Client Discovery<discovery_server>`.
 This server will manage the messages of the clients which are pointed to its IP address.
 Clients must be aware of how to reach the server by specifying an IP address and a transport protocol like UDP or TCP.
-Servers don’t need any beforehand knowledge of their clients but require a listening IP address, where they may be reached, to be specified.
+Servers do not need any knowledge of their clients beforehand, but require the listening IP address, where they may be reached.
+For more information on how to configure the discovery mechanism in *Fast DDS*, please refer to :ref:`discovery`.

 .. code-block:: bash